Kisapmata (film)

-Kisapmata (English: In the Wink of an Eye) is a 1981 Filipino psychological horror film directed by Mike de Leon, with a screenplay by de Leon, Clodualdo del Mundo Jr., and Raquel Villavicencio.
+Kisapmata (Filipino for "(in the) blink of an eye") is a 1981 Filipino psychological horror film directed by Mike de Leon from a screenplay he co-wrote with Clodualdo del Mundo Jr. and Raquel Villavicencio.
 It stars Vic Silayan, Charo Santos, Jay Ilagan, and Charito Solis.

-The plot was inspired by the crime reportage "The House on Zapote Street" written by Nick Joaquin under the pen name Quijano de Manila.
-The article was first published in the January 1961 issue of Philippines Free Press magazine, and was later republished in Joaquin's 1977 non-fiction anthology Reportage on Crime: Thirteen Horror Happenings that Hit the Headlines.
-Written in the New Journalism style, the piece chronicles the events leading up to the highly publicized familicide committed by Pablo Cabading, a retired policeman.
+The plot was inspired by the crime reportage "The House on Zapote Street" written by Nick Joaquin.
+The piece chronicles the events leading to the highly publicized familicide committed by Pablo Cabading, a retired policeman.

+Considered as a pioneer of the psychological horror film genre in the Philippines, its subject matter and themes, especially drawn inspirations and parallels from true crime stories, marked the first major treatment of incest in Philippine cinema, while its message has been viewed as a commentary against the patriarchy and the regime of then-President Ferdinand Marcos.

-Premiering at the 7th Metro Manila Film Festival, the film received critical acclaim, establishing de Leon as one of the great directors of the new generation of Filipino filmmakers.
-It won ten of the festival awards, including Best Film, and was screened at the 1982 Cannes Film Festival during the Directors' Fortnight, alongside de Leon's Batch '81.
-The film was adjudged by the Manunuri ng Pelikulang Pilipino as one of the Ten Best Films of the Decade.
+The film premiered at the 7th Metro Manila Film Festival.
+Despite receiving controversy upon release, the film received critical acclaim, establishing de Leon as one of the great directors of the new generation of Filipino filmmakers.
+The film won ten awards from the festival, including Best Film, and was subsequently screened at the 35th Cannes Film Festival during the Directors' Fortnight, alongside de Leon's Batch '81.

+Often regarded one of the greatest Filipino films ever made in retrospective years, the Manunuri ng Pelikulang Pilipino (Filipino Film Critics) included Kisapmata in their list of Ten Best Films of the Decade and was voted the 3rd best Filipino film of all time (behind Manila in the Claws of Light and Himala, respectively) in a 2013 poll organized by Pinoy Rebyu.
 In 2020, the film was digitally restored with a subsequent theatrical screening at the 34th Il Cinema Ritrovato in Bologna, Italy.

-Controversial upon release, it was the first major treatment of incest in Philippine cinema and has been viewed as a commentary against the patriarchy and the regime of then President Ferdinand Marcos.

 Plot

-The film opens with Mila Carandang (Charo Santos) reluctantly telling her domineering father Diosdado "Dadong" (Vic Silayan), a retired policeman, that she is pregnant.
-Mila asks permission from her father to marry her co-worker Noel Manalansan (Jay Ilagan).
+Mila reluctantly tells her domineering father Tatang Dadong Carandang, a retired policeman, that she is pregnant.
+Mila asks permission from her father to marry her co-worker Noel Manalansan.
 Dadong begrudgingly gives his permission when his unreasonable demands for a hefty dowry are met.

 After the wedding, Dadong insists that the newlyweds stay in his house.
 Despite protestations, the young couple acquiesce.
-During their time living in the Carandang house, Mila tells Noel that she must stay with her sick mother Adelina "Dely" (Charito Solis), much to Noel's annoyance as he wants to move out with Mila as soon as possible.
+During their time living in the Carandang house, Mila tells Noel that she must stay with her sick mother Dely, much to Noel's annoyance as he wants to move out with Mila as soon as possible.
 One evening, Noel is forced to find other accommodations after he is locked out of the house.

 Although still fearful of her father, Mila decides to escape.
-She and Noel stay with Noel's father (Ruben Rustia).
+She and Noel stay with Noel's father.
 The young couple, however, return to the Carandang house to gather their belongings.
 Dadong pleads with Mila to stay, saying he has an interest in the baby she is carrying (suggesting that he has been carrying an incestuous relationship with his daughter).
-As Mila and Noel stand firm on leaving, Dadong is driven to desperation, pulls out his gun, and shoots Dely, Noel, Mila, and finally himself.
+As Mila and Noel stand firm on leaving, a depressed Dadong pulls out his gun, and shoots Dely, Noel, Mila, and finally himself.